|AT A GLANCE||PRICING||HEADLINE|

 Nectar is a budget bed-in-a-box company that offers solid memory foam beds for affordable prices.
-You’re looking at about $400 for a twin size to $900 for a king size.
+You’re looking at about $500 for a twin size to $1,000 for a king size.
 The other nice thing with Nectar is that they typically toss in two free pillows with each mattress purchase.
 Sometimes they’ll offer discounts in the $100 range during holiday periods as well.

 DreamCloud is more of a premium online mattress brand.
 Prices range from around $700 for a twin to $1,400 for a king.
-However, DreamCloud regularly offers discounts and coupon codes to make their beds more affordable.
+However, DreamCloud regularly offers discounts to make their beds more affordable.
 The typical discount is $200, which would bring a queen size below the $1,000 mark.
-You can check DreamCloud’s website to see if that promotion is still live.
+You can check the green discount box above to see if that promotion is still live.

 Nectar is a mass-market, budget mattress and is therefore constructed to please the largest amount of people.
 As such, it’s about a medium to medium-firm on the soft-to-firm scale.